progit/progit/de/04-git-server/01-chapter4.markdown

 <!--This lets the user with that key modify the main Git repository that controls the Gitosis setup.
 Next, you have to manually set the execute bit on the `post-update` script for your new control repository.-->

 Dem Benutzer, mit dem hier angegeben Schlüssel, ist es jetzt möglich, das Git Repository, mit dem Gitosis konfiguriert wird, zu modifizieren.
-Als nächstes musst Du manuell das Execute-Bit für das Skript `post-update` in Deinem neuen "Verwaltungs"-Repository setzen.
+Als nächstes musst Du manuell das Execute-Bit für das Skript `post-update` in Deinem neuen „Verwaltungs“-Repository setzen.

 	$ sudo chmod 755 /opt/git/gitosis-admin.git/hooks/post-update